 Visit your local military installation’s ITT office to get some ideas and possibly discounted tickets to local attractions.

 You can also use this time to check out local restaurants you haven't had a chance to try.
-Some restaurants, like Melting Pot, Greene Turtle, Ryan's, Old Country Buffet and Hard Rock Cafe, advertise military discounts, but many restaurants don’t advertise so make sure you ask wherever you dine.
+Some restaurants, like Bonefish, Greene Turtle, Bubba Gump Shrimp Co., Melting Pot and Hard Rock Cafe, advertise military discounts, but many restaurants don’t advertise so make sure you ask wherever you dine.

-Perhaps there is a park that your family would love to visit.
-There's a wide variety of theme parks available that offer military discounts.
-Get your thrills at parks like Busch Gardens or Knott's Berry Farm or pose with your favorite Disney Character at Disney World.
+Is there a theme park your family would love to visit?
+A wide variety of theme parks, like Disney World, Busch Gardens and Dollywood offer military discounts.
 (Check out our full list of amusement park military discounts for more fun options.)

 Sandals resorts offer a 10% military discount.
 They have locations in beautiful places like the Bahamas, Jamaica, Barbados and more.